 The English Language Proficiency Assessments for California (ELPAC) is the successor to the California English Language Development Test (CELDT).
 The ELPAC is the required state test for English language proficiency (ELP) and must be given to students whose primary language is a language other than English.
-State and Federal law require that local educational agencies administer a state test of ELP to eligible students in kindergarten (or year one of a two-year kindergarten program, sometimes referred to as "transitional kindergarten") through grade twelve.
+State and Federal law require that local educational agencies administer a state test of ELP to eligible students in kindergarten through grade twelve.
 The ELPAC is aligned with California's 2012 English Language Development Standards, and is comprised of two separate ELP assessments: